 Where do I stand in 5 years?

-The last exam has been completed, the final thesis is approaching the long-awaited end and the all-disreputable seriousness of life in the form of the topic “job search” tirelessly knocks on the flat share door.
+You have just successfully completed your studies, passed the last exam, your thesis is nearing the long-awaited end and the generally disreputable seriousness of life in the form of the topic of “job search” is knocking tirelessly on the door of the shared apartment.

+And now one should deal with career entry and job search.
 Before you know it, you should have answers.
 Answers to questions about your own future.
-What do I want to do?
-Where do I see myself in five years?
+What do i want to do Where do I see myself in five years?
 And how do I get there?

 Finding a job immediately after graduation that fulfills you completely is probably more utopia than reality.
 Especially in the first job is due to lack of practical experience often willing to compromise.